DovydasLatkauskas/Tournament-App/README.md

 In the Program.cs file, 22nd line switch DatabaseType.Sql to DatabaseType.TextFile or vice versa

 # Configuring textfile database
-To configure the location of the database go to App.config and type in a new file location in <add key="filePath" value="C:\Temp\TournamentTracker\"/>
+To configure the location of the database go to App.config and type in a new file location in "add key="filePath""

 # Github
 This project was started without using GitHub but was then uploaded and completed with GitHub